swhasans/etch-a-sketch/README.md

 ## Usage
 - To start drawing, simply move your mouse over the squares on the grid.
 You can change the size of the grid by selecting the number of squares per side.
 - You can also select the color of the pen by clicking on the only black or rainbow button.
-- Additionally, click the 'Erase Button' to clear individual squares.
+- Additionally, click the 'Eraser' button to clear individual squares.
 - To clear the entire grid, simply click on the "Clear" button.

 ## License